-Derby Lidice Week received prominent Czech citizens, including Minister of State and Acting Foreign Minister, Dr Hubert Ripka as well as units of the Czech Armed Forces.
-Many events had been arranged, but the principal one and finale was a mass rally in Darley Park on Sunday the 12th, to be preceded by a parade and march-past in the market-place by British, American, and Czech soldiers, Civil Defence Corps, National Fire Service, and pre-Service organisations.
+Derby Lidice Week received prominent Czech citizens, including Minister of State and Acting Foreign Minister, Dr Hubert Ripka, as well as units of the Czech Armed Forces.
+Many events had been arranged, but the principal one and finale was a mass rally in Darley Park on Sunday, September 12th, 1943, to be preceded by a parade and march-past in the marketplace by British, American, and Czech soldiers, the Civil Defence Corps, the National Fire Service, and pre-Service organisations.

 In the absence of Dr Hubert Ripka (Minister of State), Mr J. Kraus, a fellow minister representing the Czech Government-in-exile, expressed thanks to the people of Derby on behalf of his people.
 Speaking of the future, Mr Kraus said that Germany as a whole could not be exonerated.
 This did not mean that it should be destroyed or excluded from human society, but it did suggest that the German nation must bear the consequences of its guilt and give an effective and tangible expression of its will to renounce Nazism forever.

 The final meeting of the Derby Lidice Shall Live committee took place on Friday, the 8th of October.
 It announced a total of £1,466 raised by the Lidice Week and associated activities.
 Expenses amounting to £202 left a net sum of £1,264, and it was decided to send £1,000 to the Czech Office in London at once, with the balance remaining in the hands of the treasurer until all the donations were received.
 The account was to be closed as soon after October 31st as possible.